www.scantips.com

 There are issues when trying to determine the sensor size of compact or phone cameras.
 Also issues with mixed formats (both video and still photo images from the same camera).
 These issues are summarized at Issues Determining Sensor Size.
 If using 16:9 in 3:2 or 4:3 cameras, please see the notes there.

 Film or Sensor Size dropdown box in Option 5: The film sizes are known good, but the "1/xx inches digital sensor size" system for compact and cell phone cameras is at best an approximation, because actual size instead depends on the specific camera models chip.
 Especially the compact and phone sizes like 1/1.8" CCD are vague (actual sensor sizes are instead described as specifications of width and height in mm, and those usual sizes are substituted here).
 If actual sensor size is not known, I suggest the Crop Factor option may be more accurately known.
 Crop Factor also needs Aspect Ratio to compute sensor dimensions.
-Those are rounded values, but still reasonably precise for DOF.
+Those are rounded values, but still reasonably precise for DoF.
 The computed sensor size is shown in results.

-Abbreviations: DOF is Depth of Field, CoC is Circle of Confusion, and FoV is Field of View.
+Abbreviations: DoF is Depth of Field, CoC is Circle of Confusion, and FoV is Field of View.

 Depth of Field Calculator